michelediss/wp-logical-design-system/README.md

 - **_typo-scale-logic.scss:** Adjust the logic for generating responsive typographic scales.
 - **_color-logic.scss:** Manage global color variables and generate color utility classes.

+## Contribution

+Feel free to contribute to the development of this plugin by submitting pull requests or opening issues on GitHub.

 ## Support

 For any issues or support requests, please contact me at **mic.paolino@gmail.com.**